Warm-Ups (Priming) for All “Training from the BACK of the Room” (TBR) Practitioner Classes

 If you’re new to “Training from the BACK of the Room,” the Warm-Ups below will be a great introduction to TBR concepts and strategies.
 If you’re already using concepts/activities from TBR, the Warm-Ups will enhance what you already know.
-Remember, you can create and send out Warm-Ups like the ones below for your own classes and training.
+Remember, you can create and send out Warm-Ups like the ones below for your own classes and training programs.

-1. Click on my website’s MICRO-COURSES page and view four of the short, image-rich slide presentations there.
-The two you must view are “The 6 Trumps” and “How to Map Your Instruction in 4 Simple Steps.”
+1.DO: Click on this website’s MICRO-COURSES and view four of the short, image-rich slide presentations there.
+The two you MUST view are “The 6 Trumps” and “How to Map Your Instruction in 4 Simple Steps.”
 The other two are ones you will choose that interest you.
-During the upcoming TBR class, be ready to summarize what you learned from one of these micro-courses.
+During the upcoming TBR Practitioner Class, be ready to summarize what you learned from one of these micro-courses.

 4. OPTIONAL: Interview someone who, in your opinion, is an expert in training or teaching others.
 Find out what he or she considers important whenever face-to-face classroom instruction is done.
 Be ready to summarize the interview for your table group during the class.

 5. OPTIONAL: If you haven’t yet watched an RSAnimate production on YouTube, you’re in for a treat!
 Click HERE, scroll down, and watch “Changing Education Paradigms” – a ten-minute “fast-draw” presentation about the history of education and present day implications for all trainers, instructors, and learning facilitators.

 6. OPTIONAL: Click on the following blog post and download/print the Pocket Card set that you’ll find there: Enhancing Any Learning Experience with Pocket Cards – Set 2.